Fordona/java-assignment/README.md

    - `DESIGN.md`
    - A `README.md` with clear setup and run instructions
    - Tests that can be run with a single command
-3. Reply to the original email with the repo link when you're done.
+3. Send an email to talent@fordona.com with a link to your repository when you’re done.
+Make sure to include your first and last name

 ---